ifBars/S1API-docs/.vitepress/docs/contributing/coding-standards.md

 ## Conditional Build Compilation

 * Use `#if (MONO)` and `#elif (IL2CPP)` for platform-specific logic.
-* Wrap and alias `using` statements to provide platform-agnostic support.
+* Wrap and alias `using` statements to provide platform-agonstic support.

 ## What **NOT** to Do